1. What is the Multimedia over Coax Alliance (MoCA®) and what is its purpose?

 MoCA has been approved by DLNA for inclusion in their Interoperability Guidelines as a layer 2 protocol.

-- Net throughput (MAC) rates of 400 Mbps (baseline mode) and 800 Mbps (enhanced mode) with turbo modes at each level.
+- Net throughput (MAC) rates of 400 Mbps (Basic) and 800 Mbps (Enhanced) with turbo modes at each level.
 PHY rates are 700 Mbps and 1.4 Gbps, respectively.
+One Gbps net throughput is available with channel bonding.

 - The packet error rate (PER) is one packet error in 100 million.
-The PER mode is programmable on a per flow basis and can be assigned depending on the necessity of content.
 On time delivery is assured with an average latency of less than 3.5ms across all received packets and traffic profiles.

 - The addition of sleep and stand-by modes helps manufacturers and operators comply with worldwide energy reduction initiatives.

-- The operating frequency range of 500 MHz to 1650 MHz enables all types of pay-TV providers to provide advanced home entertainment networking simultaneously with devices and services already in use on the same coaxial cable.
+- The operating frequency range of 500 MHz to 1650 MHz enables use of the technology by all types of pay TV providers who may use different frequencies in their network.

-- Full backward-interoperability with MoCA 1.1 protects investments in current equipment.
+- Full backward-interoperability with devices using MoCA 1.1 protects investments in current equipment.
 MoCA 1.1-based devices continue to operate at full speed even when MoCA 2.0-based devices are on the network.

-10. Does the MoCA specification work on any type of coax?
+9. Does MoCA technology work on any type of coax?

 Yes.
-The simple rule is that if you can receive a TV signal, you can get MoCA.
+If you can receive a TV signal, you can get MoCA.

 In 2005, the Alliance conducted field tests in 250 homes around the U.S and in all types of coax environments.
 With no remediation, MoCA technology obtained better than 110 Mbps net throughput in 97 percent of all outlets.
 With minor filter remediation, this performance level was validated in 100 percent of all outlets with no degradation of signal.